-LUSH, often considered the gold standard in bath products, may have been the first to start selling shower scrub bars, but that doesn’t mean you can’t do one better.
-These solid scrubees are chock full of nourishing butters, essential oils, and sugar to moisturize and exfoliate at the same time.
+LUSH, often considered the gold standard in bath products, may have been the first to start selling shower scrub bars, but that doesn't mean you can't do one better.
+This dupe Scrubee recipe is chock full of nourishing butters, essential oils, and sugar to moisturize and exfoliate at the same time.

-They might look complicated, but these scrub bars are actually pretty easy to whip up.
+They might look complicated, but this Lush Scrubee recipe is actually pretty easy to whip up.
 All you need is an old bowl and a few super soothing ingredients like shea butter, cocoa butter, coconut oil, and brown sugar.

-Meanwhile, brown sugar gently sloughs away dry skin without causing further irritation, which then allows the oils to sink into the skin even further.
+Brown sugar — It gently sloughs away dry skin without causing further irritation, which then allows the oils to sink into the skin even further.

 To make these bars, you’ll have to make the sugar stripes separately and then come back later to fill in with the remaining butter mixture.